-ConEmu will run any shell that you have installed, and adds features that make using those shells more efficient and fun to use than if you were to run them independently.
+ConEmu will run any shell that you have installed, and adds features that makes using those shells much more efficient and fun to use than if you were to run them independently.

 If you’re using Node.js as part of your Web development workflow, chances are that you’re taking advantage of a task runner like Grunt or Gulp to automate certain tasks, e.g. concatenation, minification, and linting.
 I’m going to share how to create a task in ConEmu that will automatically split your view in half, create a new console on the right side, and then run

 grunt watch in that new console from your current directory.

 - Hit Win + Alt + P to bring up the ConEmu Settings window